-As an apprentice student you’ll join a community of over 37,000 other learners.
-You will get all the benefits that come with being a student here, such as teaching recognised for its excellence, fantastic facilities, a full range of support services and access to a 24-hour library.
+By choosing to become a degree apprentice student with Manchester Met you’ll be joining a community of over 37,000 other learners.
+You will have all the other benefits that come with being a student here, such as teaching recognised for its excellence, fantastic facilities, a full range of support services and access to a 24-hour library.
 The great thing is that many of our services are also available to you online.

 Apprenticeships are a great option for people of any age.
 People choosing an apprenticeship can get the best of both worlds, a degree and a full-time job.